dresende/node-orm2/Adapters.md

 ### sync(opts, cb) method (optional)

-If your driver supports creating a table from a model, implement this method.
+If your adapter supports creating a table from a model, implement this method.
 The following options are passed:

 * extension
 * id